 Vehicles’ Cooperation at Merging Zones in a Mixed Traffic Environment

 Faculty Supervisory: Monica Menendez

 Autonomous driving in a mixed-traffic environment can reduce road congestion and delays while increasing capacity, but it also poses a number of challenges.
-I engaged in a summer research opportunity at NYUAD’s Center for Interacting Urban Networks (CITIES).
-In this research, I conducted a literature review on freeway merging in an automated vehicle environment.
-This research broadens my knowledge of traffic engineering systems and traffic simulator software, particularly Vissim, a microscopic multi-modal traffic flow simulation software.
-I was able to model both a freeway merging section and a major downtown.
-In the model, I also incorporated traffic volumes and traffic signal controllers.
-Furthermore, I investigated network performance parameters such as travel time, delay, speed, and emissions.
+In this research, Yonas conducted a literature review on freeway merging in an automated vehicle environment.
+This research broadened his knowledge of traffic engineering systems and traffic simulator software, particularly Vissim, a microscopic multi-modal traffic flow simulation software.
+Yonas was able to model both a freeway merging section and a major downtown.
+In the model, he also incorporated traffic volumes and traffic signal controllers, furthermore, he investigated network performance parameters such as travel time, delay, speed, and emissions.